mikadosoftware/devmanual/docs/index.rst

 I have twenty years experience "in the trenches" of software development - writing commercial and open source software for cutting edge ISPs, major financial houses and not-for-profit organisations, in big offices, tiny offices or on globally distributed teams.

-Some were big successes, some ... well, less so.
-But in each case, there was a core of things the were vital to success - essential items in making good software, think of it as a "Software team in a box".
+And I have learnt a lot about what works, and what does not, when it comes to getting software out of the door.

+This book is my attempt to distill two decades of lessons, into an increaasingly less-brief book.
+(I mean this book started as an idea for a blog post.)

+Some of the book is fairly easy to do - suggestions like "Use a Continuous Integration Pipeline".
+This is good advice and almost a *software team in a box*.
+You can find this sort of advice all over the internet (in dribs and drabs often) - but Its just that this advice kind of stops short of making a good software team.
+Its rather like saying "practise passing and penalty shots" to a football team.
+Yes, its necessary.
+But it is rarely sufficient to make a team *gel*.

+Most teams I have worked in were not missing the basic blocks of CI (some where and it is hard to explain why we need to stop and fix that), but as we go

+* Technical
+* Team management (workbreakdown, publishing current status, maintaining quality, change managment)
+* Organisational culture and project management (Maturty of company project mgmt, accepting honest status, fighting for resources)

 I have long promoted an idea of "Software Literacy", that being able to read and write software, will be as vital and transformative a skill in the 21C as reading and writing was to the 19C But Software Literacy forces us to consider not just the easy ideas like testing.
 But the difficult ones like changing company culture

-My ultimate goal is provide a software team with exactly what is needed to hit the ground running - some of it is "easy" - just copy this code or install that server.
-Then some of it is ... political - changes to management methods and even company culture and ethos.

 We need software literate companies - and I am trying to guess what they will look like, in the same way a scribe in a Medieval Scriptoreum could try and guess what Woodward and Bernstein's Washinton Post would look like.